 President Trump has declared an State of Emergency to combat the coronavirus pandemic in the United States.
 For borrowers with student loans, this can be a challenging time.
 It will only get worse if there is a nationwide quarantine or even a lock-down.

 With all of the shutdowns and closures, having a stable income to pay your student loans can be a challenge.
 Plus, there is a lot of misinformation about what is and isn't applicable for student loan borrowers.

 Let's break down what the Emergency Declaration and what it means for your student loans, as well as what will happen if we move to a full quarantine or a government lock-down.

 Plus, on March 27, Congress also passed the CARES Act (i.e. the stimulus bill) which provides for more relief for student loan borrowers.

-The stimulus bill that just passed requires the Department of Education to pause student loan payments, principal, and interest for 6 months, through September 30, 2020, without penalty to the borrower for all federally owned loans.
+This is in addition to the CARES Act, which required the Department of Education to pause student loan payments, principal, and interest, without penalty to the borrower for all federally owned loans.
 This is automatic - borrowers do not have to request it.

 That's a huge benefit for student loan borrowers.
 No payments for roughly 6 months!

 Note: Interest will not capitalize during this time as well.